evm-lang-design/evm-lang-design/README.md

 Please join us on the [fp-ethereum](https://gitter.im/fp-ethereum/Lobby) gitter channel for all things FP+ETH: [![Gitter chat](https://badges.gitter.im/fp-ethereum/fp-ethereum.png)](https://gitter.im/fp-ethereum/Lobby)

+Please read the [Contributing License Agreement](https://github.com/fp-ethereum/fp-ethereum/blob/master/CONTRIBUTING.md).
+Communication on Gitter and other public channels are also subject to this agreement.

 ## Resources

 ### New EVM Language Experiments